WYC51/login-signup-web/README.md

 # login-signup-web
-This repo is a straightforward login and signup website
+A straightforward login and signup website that combines MySQL, Docker, and Flask.

 ---
 ### Intro